 16. About the Team

 The team of drovers is as diverse as they come.
-With one hailing from Australia to another having worked cattle ranches in Colorado, it's required that each is an expert horseman and have ranch hand experience.
+From a competitive Vaquero, to another having worked cattle ranches in Colorado, it's required that each is an expert horseman and have ranch hand experience.

 Fearless Trail Boss Kristin manages the drovers and cattle day in and day out.
 Give her a friendly hello next time you're in town!